kancharlaudaysree/drowsiness/README.md

 The playsound  library is conveniently installable via pip :

-→ Click here to download the code
 Drowsiness detection with OpenCV
 $ pip install playsound
 However, if you are using macOS (like I did for this project), you’ll also want to install pyobjc, otherwise you’ll get an error related to AppKit  when you actually try to play the sound:

-→ Click here to download the code
 Drowsiness detection with OpenCV
 $ pip install pyobjc
 I only tested playsound  on macOS, but according to both the documentation and Taylor Marks (the developer and maintainer of playsound ), the library should work on Linux and Windows as well.